aescobarr/djangoref/README.md

-# Georef
+# Ali-Bey

-Georef is a tool for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
+Ali-Bey is a tool for georeferencing site names, originally created for the Museu de Ciencies Naturals de Barcelona - [MCNB](https://museuciencies.cat/).
 It allows storage, indexing and querying of georeferenced site names, including geometry, and supports multiple versions of the site names.
-Georef is built using [Django](https://www.djangoproject.com/).
+Ali-Bey is built using [Django](https://www.djangoproject.com/).

 The application exposes an API which allows to query the underlying data.
 The API is a separate project and can be found [here](https://github.com/aescobarr/nhc-georef-api).